mithereal/opencart-ide-autocomplete/README.md

-opencart-netbeans
+opencart-ide-autocomplete
 =================
- Netbeans Autocomplete Support will allow for autocompletion of classes:methods in NetBeans
+ IDE Autocomplete Support will allow for autocompletion of classes:methods in NetBeans,phpstorm and others

 Usage
 =====